Seragonia/reloadjs/README.md

 ## Getting Started

 Take a look at the [Getting Started guide](https://github.com/Seragonia/reloadjs/wiki/Getting-Started).
 By default, this implementation runs locally on a single machine.
-For more information, see the Getting Started Guide.
+For more information, read the Getting Started Guide.

 **Quick start**

 The quickest way to get started with RELOAD.js is to run the following commands :
 ```bash
 > npm i